bullmoose20/Plex-Stuff/README.md

 ## plex-bloat-fix

 Your PLEX folders are growing out of control.
 You use overlays from PMM or upload lots of custom art that you no longer want to use or need to eliminate.
 You don't want to perform the plex dance if you can avoid it.
-This script will free up gigs of space....
+This script will free up gigs of space....It can also perform some PLEX operations like "empty trash", "clean bundles", and "optimize db".
+PBF also supports the use of pass through alerts to discord with notifiarr.com

 ### Usage
 1. setup as above